 The arrest, trial, crucifixion, death, and burial of Jesus were shocking and devastating news and experiences for His disciples.
-Their joy, confidence and hope were suddenly terminated, crushed and shattered.
-They were completely disoriented, perplexed, and frustrated!
+Their joy, confidence, and hope were terminated, crushed, and shattered.
+They were utterly disoriented, perplexed, and frustrated!

 Even Peter, the bravest one among the early disciples of Jesus, who dared to follow Jesus during His trial, could only follow at a distance.
 Moreover, according to Jesus’ words, before a rooster crowed, he had denied Jesus three times (Luke 22:54-62).

 That period was indeed the darkest hours for the early disciples of Christ.
 This was because they chose not to believe Jesus’ prophecies about His suffering, death, and resurrection.